 Program Challenge

-Microcircuit obsolescence has been a significant maintenance cost-driver within DoD for several years.
-As Industry introduces increasingly higher performance microcircuits, earlier product offerings become unprofitable and are discontinued.
-Used in the manufacture of electronic systems beginning in the 1960s, most of them are no longer in production and DLA Land & Maritime has identified increasing difficulty in procuring residual inventories of product which can be authenticated.
-The purpose of the project is to reverse that trend by establishing a continuing source of supply for those items.
+Microcircuit obsolescence has been a significant maintenance cost-driver within DOW for many years.
+As Industry introduces increasingly higher performance microcircuits, earlier product offerings, used in the manufacture of electronic systems beginning in the 1960s, have become unprofitable and then discontinued.
+Most are no longer in production and DLA Weapons Support (Columbus) has identified increasing difficulty in procuring residual inventory of these parts that can be authenticated.
+The purpose of the project is to reverse that trend by establishing a continuing source of supply for these obsolete items.

 Benefits